danbev/learning-crypto/notes/key-formats.md

 ### EC Subject Public Key Information (spki)

+### BEGIN PUBLIC KEY
+If a public key starts with this is is of type X.509 SubjectPublicKeyInfo.
+See [spki.md](./spki.md) form more information.

 ## Rust example
 An example of parsing EC keys can be found in [ec-parse.rs](https://github.com/danbev/learning-rust/blob/master/crypto/src/ec-parse.rs)